LCPQ/Cost_package/README.md

 Web page : http://github.com/LCPQ/Cost_package

-The different programs need atomic integrals and molecular orbitals coming from Molcas or OpenMolcas.
+The different programs need atomic integrals and molecular orbitals coming from Molcas or OpenMolcas (in the last version cost_maj.tgz).

 In the whole package "cost", you can find :